IsHacker003/AdDroid_adware_standalone/README.md

 ## Ad blockers
 When the app is not able to connect to `googleads.g.doubleclick.net` to load the ad due to an ad blocker app, firewall or DNS service, the main service (AdsService.kt) is killed, so that empty popup windows are not displayed.
 Instead, another service (AdblockBypassService.kt) is started, which tries to load the ad every second (as a bonus, this also slows down the device).
 The second the ad blocker has been disabled, this service loads the ad and starts the main service again, causing the ads to appear.

-A new implementation to bypass ad blockers completely is under way.
-It will use DoH to bypass the block.
+A new implementation to bypass ad blockers completely is also under way.
+It will use DNS-over-HTTPS (DoH) to bypass the block.